bjekic/WallSegmentation/README.md

 </p>

-Because for solving the problem of wall segmentation, we do not need all the images inside the ADE20K database (we need only indoor images), a subset of the database is used for training the Model.<br/> <br/>
+Because for solving the problem of wall segmentation, we do not need all the images inside the ADE20K database (we need only indoor images), a subset of the database is used for training the segmentation module.<br/> <br/>

 ## Segmentation architecture<br/>
- - Encoder - obtains a feature map of the original image that has smaller height and width and a larger number of channels.
+ - Encoder - Obtains a feature map of the original image that has smaller height and width and a larger number of channels.
 The architecture of the encoder, used in this project is the Dilated ResNet-50, where the last two blocks of the ResNet-50 architecture use dilated convolution with a smaller stride. <br/>
  - Decoder - Based on the feature map, classifies each pixel of the feature map into one of the classes.
 The architecture of the decoder, used in this project is the
 PPM architecture.<br/> <br/>